-- Southern Resident orcas listed as endangered in 2005.
+- 2005: Southern Resident orcas listed as endangered

-- NMFS designated their historic summer range in Salish Sea (inland waters between WA state and BC) as critical habitat.
+- 2006: NMFS designated critical habitat in historic summer range in the Salish Sea (inland waters between WA state and BC)

-- That designation did not include their coastal range because there was no information at that time.
+- That designation did not include their coastal range because there was not enough information at that time

 My first official task for WDC was to review all of the historical information and provide input to NMFS supporting the petition and asking the federal agency to expand critical habitat for the Southern Residents.
 In my excitement to learn about the Southern Residents and do a good job on my first comment letter, I went WAY overboard in my review of information – but no one can say it wasn’t a thorough argument!

 Luckily, NMFS agreed with WDC and the many other commenters from conservation groups and the public, and decided that the expansion was needed.
 However, they delayed the action until 2017, and our frustration grew as we watched that deadline pass and the Southern Resident population continue to decline.